 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 UserTesting, headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the company.
-This lack of data suggests that UserTesting may not have established formal commitments to reduce its carbon footprint or engage in industry-standard climate initiatives.
-As a result, the company does not inherit any emissions data from a parent organisation, nor does it participate in initiatives such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
-Without specific emissions data or reduction commitments, UserTesting's climate strategy remains unclear within the context of industry standards for sustainability and carbon management.
+This lack of data suggests that UserTesting may not have established formal commitments to reduce its carbon footprint or engage in industry-standard climate initiatives at this time.
+As a result, the company does not inherit emissions data from any parent organisation, and there are no cascading targets from related entities.